Alli Thandha Vaanam: Production

+Alli Thandha Vaanam is the directorial debut of Viji, credited as Sreedhar Prasad.
 The role played by Murali was initially intended to be played by Karthik.
 Similarly Laila replaced Sneha in the lead female role.

 Soundtrack

-The film score and the soundtrack were composed by Vidyasagar.
-The soundtrack features 7 tracks.
-Vidyasagar later reused "Vaadi Vaadi" as "Elu Elu Eloroda" for Telugu film Ottesi Cheputunna.
-The hook music of "Vaadi Vaadi" was used in song "Aa Re Pritam Pyare" in the Hindi film Rowdy Rathore.
+The soundtrack was composed by Vidyasagar.
+"Kannalay Miya Miya" is the first released song for singer Srivardhini.
+Vidyasagar later reused "Vaadi Vaadi" as "Elu Elu Eloroda" for the Telugu film Ottesi Cheputunna.
+The hook music of "Vaadi Vaadi" was used in the song "Aa Re Pritam Pyare" in the Hindi film Rowdy Rathore.

+Reception

+Cinesouth wrote, "The director has presented the audience with eye-catching dances pleasant songs and endearing comedy in ample measure.
+But one sadly misses out a screenplay of quality".
+Reviewing the Telugu dubbed version Satti, Idlebrain.com wrote, "The first 15 minutes of the film is good.
+The rest of the film is boring, expect for occasional good moments by Prabhu Deva.
+On a whole, it is a badly made film".
+According to the director, the film performed below expectations because, with the exception of Prabhu Deva and Kalyani, none of the artistes worked well on the film.